CDCgov/prime-reportstream/prime-router/docs/features/0004-managing-translation-schemas.md

 - schemas that are used across multiple senders or receivers across organizations
     - in some cases, it might be preferable to keep some of these in the source to prevent accidentally breaking things

-and there will need to proper permissions placed such that schemas that are used across multiple senders and receivers can only be edited by prime admins
+and there will need to be proper permissions placed such that schemas that are used across multiple senders and receivers can only be edited by prime admins

 ### New APIs
 - Transform types `{transformType}` parameter